asatarin/test-pages/transcript.md

-out that the system is broken before production is important but like unfortunately Papercut doesn’t go into the details like what kind of testing is helpful there are some other papers who will which are like focused specifically on incidents caused by bugs and how to address those but that paper is more high level I guess and it doesn’t go into detail in actually how to improve the testing just as like yes Uncle Engineers think that in a lot of incidents testing and detecting issues with the system earlier in a cycle before it gets deployed to production is important but they don’t talk much or at all about what kind of testing and how to prevent those incidents with specific tasks.
+out that the system is broken before production is important but like unfortunately Papercut doesn’t go into the details like what kind of testing is helpful there are some other papers who will which are like focused specifically on incidents caused by bugs and how to address those but that paper is more high level I guess and it doesn’t go into detail in actually how to improve the testing just as like yes on-call engineers think that in a lot of incidents testing and detecting issues with the system earlier in a cycle before it gets deployed to production is important but they don’t talk much or at all about what kind of testing and how to prevent those incidents with specific tasks.